 That was also my downfall.
 I didn’t know when to rest and just say “No!”

 I didn’t take enough emotional and physical care of myself, and I was constantly exhausted and stressed.
 This couldn’t be the way, I told myself.
-There had to be an easier way to balance life as a working travel journalist with life as a mother and wife.
-It wasn’t until I physically collapsed in Italy last year did I really start to pay closer attention to this.
+There had to be an easier way to balance life as a working travel writer and photographer with life as a mother and wife.
+It wasn’t until I physically collapsed in Italy did I really start to pay closer attention to this.